aws/aws-durable-execution-sdk-python/docs/core/steps.md

 **Q: What happens if a step raises an exception?**

 A: If no retry strategy is configured, the exception propagates and fails the execution.
 If retry is configured, the SDK retries according to your strategy.
-After exhausting retries, the exception propagates.
+After exhausting retries, the step checkpoints the error and the exception propagates.

 **Q: How do I access the StepContext?**